adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ## cooperative bootstrapping should receive EA funding

-- grants for research or infrastructure
+- grants for research and infrastructure
 - low or zero interest loans for scaling
 - scaled cooperatives are self-sustaining